 “The trend is your friend until the end when it bends.”
 How many of you have heard this quote?
-Those who already have, then we are sure that they must already have heard about swing trading too, and those you haven’t, don’t worry!
+Those who already have, then we are sure that they must already have heard about swing trading too, and those who haven’t, don’t worry!
 We will decode it for you.

 But wait!
 Swing trading shouldn’t be confused with day trading.
 The main difference between day trading and swing trading is the holding time.
 Yes!
-The positions in day trading are closed within the day, whereas the positions in swing trading can be carried forward and held for a few weeks to a month.
+The positions in day trading are closed within the day, whereas the works in swing trading can be carried forward and held for a few weeks to a month.

 1. Breakouts